My name is Susan and I am a sexual abuse survivor.

 Getting married and having babies did not stop my foster father.
 He harassed me till I was 21, stalking hunting, pressuring.
 I finally threatened him with the truth.
 I would tell.
 I would go to the cops.
 He relented and left me be.

-I married at 19, to the first person that said I love you to me.
-I was in awe, dumbstruck, that someone could love me with all that ugliness, dirtiness and vile inside me.
-Little did I know how bad the situation would lead to, 13 years of broken bones, stiches, coma, and hospitalizations.
+I married at 19 to the first person that said I love you to me.
+I was in awe, dumbstruck that someone could love me with all that ugliness, dirtiness, and vile inside me.
+Little did I know how bad the situation would lead to, 13 years of broken bones, stitches, coma, and hospitalizations.
 I finally fought back and hit him hard.
 He went to the hospital.
-I plead guilty and received a 4 year prison sentence.
+I pled guilty and received a 4-year prison sentence.
 At that time I looked upon prison as a respite from being daily abused and beaten.
-It was a respite for my mind, heart and soul, a time to heal.
+It was a respite for my mind, heart, and soul; a time to heal.
 I came to truly know God and his awesomeness.
 I was kept safe from harm.
 I was protected for the first time in my life.

 I have been involved with Healing Private Wounds for almost 8 years now.
 The program is part of my everyday life.
 A world was opened up to me, one of understanding, one of trust, one without fear and judgment.
 I learned I could move forward without the past nipping on my heels, assaulting my senses, controlling my mind.
 This program (HPW) has brought me light, and a place to lay down my burdens.

 I have watched the program work for years and have seen what it has done for others.
-The simple act of separating truth from fiction, what is real and what is not brings freedom.
+The simple act of separating truth from fiction; what is real and what is not brings freedom.
 I have choices now and this gives me life.
 I choose to start each day with God who loves me and understands me.
-Healing Private Wounds gave me a chance to discover who I am, what I need, and most important, who I what to become.
+Healing Private Wounds gave me a chance to discover who I am, what I need, and most important, who I want to become.
 My life is about giving thanks to God every day for life, love, happiness, and even for my pains and sorrows, for without them I could never grow.
-The confusion has been lifted, my eyes have been opened to a new and better way to live has been found.
+The confusion has been lifted; my eyes have been opened to a new and better way to live.
 I have no fear, no shame, and no guilt.